amitapl/amitapple.snowsite/Snow/_posts/2015-11-21-story-new-logging-approach.md

 The created story is added to the context (CallContext or HttpContext depending on where you run) so anything running within that context can just call `Storytelling` and add logs/data to the story.

+> We name the story ("MyAction" in this case) to help us later when we run rules on the stories.

-You can also create new stories, which will be added as children to the current story in context (and will become the current story in the context).
+You can also create new stories, which will be added as children to the current story in context (and will become the current story in the context) giving us an execution graph later when we observe the story.

 The second part is setting the rules which tells each story what to do when it ends (and begins), for example: